Our2020View/Our2020View.github.io/ems.md

 <img src="/assets/Finished-panel-web.jpg"/>

 The EMS works very well - on the first power up it caught the fact that the extension chord I was using from the garage did not have a ground prong attached.
 I had to think about that for a minute, but then finally realized that the EMS was quite right - there was no ground.
-Once I changed out the extension chord for one with a ground prong it allowed power to the coach and the EMS was quite happy.
+Once I changed out the extension chord for one with a ground prong - the EMS error code cleared, the box allowed power to the coach, and all was right in the electrical mod world again.

 Working as advertised.